 Divorce Financing and Payment Plans

-One thing we do at the Law Office of Bryan Fagan, PLLC is try and work with clients on paying their legal fees by offering payment plans.
+At the Law Office of Bryan Fagan, PLLC, we try and work with clients on paying their legal fees by offering payment plans.

 An example of how our payment plans work is as follows:

 In this example the potential client has three options:

 - The potential client can pay the full $10,000 down and have no monthly payments

 - Alternatively, they could elect to pay $5,000 down and $1,000 a month or

 - They would work with a Junior attorney for $2,500 down and $500 a month

 Can I Make my Spouse Pay for my Attorney Fees?

 In most cases, you will pay your own legal fees.
 Generally, unless there is a clear income disparity between you and your spouse, you each will pay your own attorneys’ fees and court costs.
 However, if there is an income disparity, courts will sometimes “equalize” attorneys’ fees at the temporary orders hearing.

 Examples of a disparity of income include: